Fabri Salcedo: Chicago

 On September 9, 1938, Chicago Manhattan Beer purchased Salcedo's contract for $500.
-In Chicago, he joined Billy Gonsalves, a future Hall of Famer.
+In Chicago, he joined Billy Gonsalves, another future Hall of Famer.
 In the 1938–1939 season, Manhattan Beer played in the St. Louis Soccer League which had invited several Chicago teams to join the league.
 Manhattan finished second in the league standings.
 The team also went to the National Challenge Cup final before falling to Brooklyn St. Mary's Celtic.

 In September 1939, Salcedo signed with the Kearny Scots (ASL).
 He played one game, against Hispano.
 However, Hispano disputed Salcedo's signing with the Scots, claiming they still owned his rights in the ASL.
 The US Football Association agreed with Hispano and nullified Salcedo's contract with the Scots.
 Salcedo returned to Manhattan Beer for the start of the 1939-1940 St. Louis Soccer League season.
 However, he then jumped to the Danish-Americans of the National Soccer League of Chicago.
 He played only briefly with the Danish-Americans before moving back east to sign with Hispano.

 Brooklyn Hispano

 Beginning in 1939, Salcedo would play the next eight seasons with Hispano.
-While Salcedo is best known for his goal scoring exploits, he did play part of one game in the fall of 1941 in goal.
+While Salcedo is best known for his goal scoring exploits, he did play part of one game in 1941 in goal.
 That season, he dropped to ninth in the end of year goals list after missing part of the season with a leg injury.
 Hispano won its only league title in 1942–1943.
-It also took the National Challenge Cup giving Salcedo and his teammates a “double”.
-Hispano repeated as National Cup champions the next year.
+They also won the National Challenge Cup, giving Salcedo and his teammates a “double”.
+Hispano repeated as National Challenge Cup champions the next year.
 At the start of the 1947–1948 season, Hispano released Salcedo and he signed with the Philadelphia Americans.
-That season, Salcedo won his last championship as the Americans took the ASL title.
+That season, Salcedo won his last championship when the Americans took the ASL title.

 Non-soccer career

-The low salaries paid by soccer teams during this era was not enough to live on.
-Consequently, Salcedo and his teammates had non-playing jobs in addition to their soccer careers.
-Salcedo worked a variety of manual labor jobs.
+Salcedo worked a variety of manual labor jobs in addition to his soccer career.
 When he moved to Chicago Manhattan Beer in 1938, he worked in the Manhattan Beer brewery.
 After returning to Brooklyn in 1939, he was hired by Federal Shipyard and Drydock where he became a machinist in 1940.
 In 1946, he left Federal to join the Engineering & Research Division of the ITT Continental Baking Company.
 He retired in 1979.

-He was married with two children, a daughter, Diane, and a son, Hank who married Eileen Mandeville of Oradell NJ.
-Who gave birth to Craig Mandeville, Cindy Mandeville, Elaine Mandeville, Tom Salcedo and Steve Salcedo.
+He was married with two children and four grandchildren.

 He was posthumously inducted into the National Soccer Hall of Fame in 2005.